DUI While on Probation

 - Third offense: Strict penalties include imprisonment for 90 days to 5 years, fines from $1,500 to $10,000, 18 months license suspension, mandatory treatment program, and installation of an IID for one year.

 Third Tier Offense

-- Third offense is treated seriously and one would face between one and five years in prison, fines between $2,500 and $10,000, 18 months of license suspension and drive with an IID for one year.
+- Third offense: Serious consequences include imprisonment for one to five years, fines between $2,500 and $10,000, 18 months license suspension, and mandatory installation of an IID for one year.

 How to Handle The Situation on the Road

-- Don’t resist arrest as this can be used against you
+- Do not resist arrest as it can be used against you.

 How Would Your Lawyer Defend You